Adding your own math to a model¶

 You can find examples of additional math that we have put together in our math example gallery.

-Whenever you introduce your own math, it will be applied on top of the pre-defined math for your chosen run mode.
+Whenever you introduce your own math, it can either be added on top of our pre-defined math or replace it entirely.

 Note

-When working in an interactive Python session, you can view the final math dictionary that has been applied to build the optimisation problem by inspecting model.applied_math
+When working in an interactive Python session, you can view the final math dictionary that has been applied to build the optimisation problem by inspecting model.math.build at any point.

 flow_cap_max: